kxs1119/cpsc236-Final_Project/Game 2/README.md

-This is Fantasy Gemgem, a modified version of Gemgem that has fantasy themed background music, sprites, and sound effects.
-It also has a larger grid compared to the original, increasing the width and length of the window itself as well.
-The game was also changed to be reziable instead of a set.
-There are also two new "gems", which greatly alters the gameplay as more sprites lessens the likelihood of 3 of a kinds and provokes a more strategic way of planning ahead.
-The colors and backgrounds were changed as well to fit the fantasy theme more, going from a light and dark blue to a green and dark brown.
-Audio files were changed from its normal sounds to fantasy sound effects along with a slight nod to my favorite fantasy movie when you make a bad swap.
+# Fantasy Gemgem: A Fantasy-Themed Matching Game

+## Credit
+Luke Buzynksi

+## Description
+Fantasy Gemgem is a modified version of the classic Gemgem game, featuring fantasy-themed background music, sprites, and sound effects.
+The game offers a larger grid compared to the original, increasing the width and length of the window, and it's resizable for better flexibility.

+Two new "gems" have been introduced, altering the gameplay significantly by increasing the number of sprites and requiring more strategic planning.
+The colors and backgrounds have been revamped to fit the fantasy theme, transitioning from light and dark blue to green and dark brown.

+Audio files have been replaced with fantasy sound effects, with a subtle reference to a favorite fantasy movie when making a bad swap.

+## How to Run
-To run the code, make sure you have the required sound and image assets including badswap.wav, gem1-9, lotrBackground.wav, and match0-5.wav

-Simply run (preferably in VS code) to have the window open and the game begins!
+Ensure you have the required sound and image assets, including badswap.wav, gem1-9, lotrBackground.wav, and match0-5.wav.
+Simply run the code, preferably in VS Code, to open the window and start the game.

+## Gameplay
-Gemgem is a matching game so you have to get 3 or 4 of a kind to match, scoring points with each match.
-Your score slowly ticks down by the second so the trick to getting a high schore is to get as many matches as possible in the shortest amount of time possible.
-However, if the grid finds not matches avaiable, you lose and have to restart the game.
-With the extra 2 sprites added, it makes matching a little more tricky and requires more thinking ahead then a usual game of gemgem.
+In Fantasy Gemgem, the objective is to match 3 or 4 of a kind to score points with each match.
+Your score gradually decreases over time, so maximizing matches quickly is crucial for a high score.
+However, if the grid becomes full with no available matches, the game ends, and you'll need to restart.

+With the additional sprites, matching becomes more challenging, requiring strategic thinking and planning ahead compared to the original Gemgem.

+## Requirements
+- Sound and image assets: badswap.wav, gem1-9, lotrBackground.wav, match0-5.wav
+- Python environment with necessary libraries.